Cargo owners accustomed to the availability of surge freight capacity — at a price — may find 2018 to be the year when it all changed.

 In the past, resourceful supply chain managers always had alternatives in their hip pocket to meet the unexpected.
 Tight truck capacity?
 Use more intermodal.
 Intermodal service hiccups?
 Just dip a bit deeper into the qualified trucker carrier list to get the loads moved.
 But what happens when those trusty alternatives don’t work?
 And what are the chances of a real crunch?

 While anecdotes can be very useful, there’s no substitute for data.
-Looking at a number of data points to see how bad things could get shows the news is not very good.
+So let’s take a look at a number of data points to see how bad things could get.
+Unfortunately, the news is not very good.

 Truckload spot rates